manuelmarcos/RibotTeam/README.md

 * DO: What the method does

 The last tip is about Debug info.
 If we open **RibotTeam-Prefix.pch** we could see that we have defined a DEBUG flag for print out info through Xcode console.
-In this case, whenever the App is ready for distribution we will only have to change that flag instead of remove all the debug info.
+In this case, whenever the App is ready for distribution we will only have to change that flag instead of removing all the debug info.

 Navigation: